LightningCreations/lclib/doc/GeneralLibraryRules.md

 * A user-defined, explicit specialization of some class template, including a full specialization or a partial specialization.
 * A Specialization of any other template, provided that at least one of the template parameters is a `user-specified type`

 Library implementations may choose to provide explicit specializations of class templates which are not defined by LCLib, both partial and full, to conform to the rules defined by this library.
 These specializations shall be treated as though they were instantiations of the primary template.

 (For example, an implementation of `ValueDiscard` may specialize on `volatile T` to provide the explicit volatile requirements of `ValueDiscard`.)

 LCLib may define explicit specializations in its specification.
 These explicit specializations are specified by LCLib, and are exempt from these rules.

 ## Special Cases ##

 There are certain conditions which are not covered by this specification explicitly, and in which case, some guarantee is made by this specification that is not met.
 These either refer to exceptional cases, which no recovery may be possible, or incredibly unlikely cases which are simply not covered.

-The behavior of the library in these specific cases is undefined.
+The behavior of the library in these special cases is undefined.

 The 2 special cases are as follows: